10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 7. Okuma Cerros

-Okuma has grown in popularity in recent years as more and more anglers are now purchasing this brand’s products from overseas to the United States and other countries.
-The Okuma brand has long been known as one that produces some of the best quality fishing gear and tackle for an exceptionally affordable price, but the lower cost doesn’t necessarily mean that this model is of lesser quality than most other baitcasting reels.
+Okuma has grown in popularity in recent years as more and more anglers purchase this brand’s products overseas to the United States and other countries.
+The Okuma brand has long been known to produce some of the best quality fishing gear and tackle for an exceptionally affordable price.
+Still, the lower cost doesn’t necessarily mean that this model is of lesser quality than most other baitcasting reels.

-The Okuma Cerros Casting Reel offers a 9+1 ball bearing system that is among the smoothest casting and retrieving of any alternative you’ll find priced at under $100.
-The drag system is also smooth, but it’s not quite as strong as some of the other models on this list, which might be a dealbreaker for anglers who prefer a model that will be capable of fighting larger-sized game fish species.
+The Okuma Cerros Casting Reel offers a 9+1 ball bearing system that is among the smoothest casting and retrieving of any alternative you’ll find at a similar price.
+The drag system is also smooth, but it’s not quite as strong as some of the other models on this list, which might be a dealbreaker for anglers who prefer a model capable of fighting larger-sized game fish species.

 What I Like About It

-The functioning of the Okuma Cerros Casting Reel is said to be incredibly easy and many anglers note that this model feels very much like a premium reel despite the fact that it can usually be purchased for less than half of what you might pay for some of the top brands’ headline models.
+The functioning of the Okuma Cerros Casting Reel is said to be incredibly easy and many anglers note that this model feels very much like a premium reel even though it can usually be purchased for less than half of what you might pay for some of the top brands’ headline models.

 Pros: